UNINETT/passport-dataporten/README.md

-# passport-feideconnect-oauth2
+# Passport Strategy for Dataporten

-[Passport](https://github.com/jaredhanson/passport) strategy for authenticating with [Feide Connect](http://feideconnect.no) using the OAuth 2.0 API.
+[Passport](https://github.com/jaredhanson/passport) strategy for authenticating with [Dataporten](http://dataporten.no) using the OAuth 2.0 API.

+This is an updated version of the strategy for Feide Connect.
+Feide Connect was the pilot service for Dataporten.
+Dataporten went into production in March 2016.

 ## Install

+TODO FIX:

 	$ npm install passport-feideconnect-oauth2